-When using ATX-style power supplies PWRBTN# (pin B12 on the A-B connector) is used to connect to a momentary-contact, active-low debounced push-button input while the other terminal on the push-button must be connected to ground.
-This signal is internally pulled up to 3V_SB using a 10k resistor.
-When PWRBTN# is asserted it indicates that an operator wants to turn the power on or off.
+When using ATX-style power supplies, PWRBTN# (pin B12 on the A-B connector) is used for connecting a momentary-contact, active-low debounced push-button input while the other terminal on the push-button must be connected to ground.
+This signal is internally pulled up to $3V_SB$ using a $10 \text{ k}\Omega$ resistor.

+When PWRBTN# is asserted, it indicates that an operator wants to turn the power on or off.
 The response to this signal from the system may vary as a result of modifications made in BIOS settings or by system software.

-Standard 12V Power Supply Implementation Guidelines
+Power Supply Implementation Guidelines

-The 12 volt input power is the sole operational power source for the conga-TS170.
-Other required voltages are generated internally on the module using onboard voltage regulators.
+The 12 V input power is the sole operational power source for the conga-TC170.
+The other voltages required are generated internally on the module using onboard voltage regulators.

-When designing a power supply for a conga-TS170 application, be aware that the system may malfunction when a 12V power supply that produces non-monotonic voltage is used to power the system up.
+When designing a power supply for a conga-TC170 application, be aware that the system may malfunction when a 12 V power supply that produces non-monotonic voltage is used to power the system up.
 Though this problem is rare, it has been observed in some mobile power supply applications.

-The cause of this problem is that some internal circuits on the module (e.g. clock-generator chips) generate their own reset signals when the supply voltage exceeds a certain voltage threshold.
+This problem occurs because some internal circuits on the module (e.g. clock-generator chips) generate their own reset signals when the supply voltage exceeds a certain voltage threshold.
 A voltage dip after passing this threshold may lead to these circuits becoming confused, thereby resulting in a malfunction.

-To ensure this problem does not occur, observe the power supply rise waveform through an oscilloscope, during the power supply qualication phase.
+To ensure this problem does not occur, observe the power supply rise waveform through an oscilloscope, during the power supply qualification phase.
 This will help to determine if the rise is indeed monotonic and does not have any dips.
 For more information, see the "Power Supply Design Guide for Desktop Platform Form Factors" document at www.intel.com.

-6.1.14 Power Management
+5.1.14 Power Management